Nittilina/uu-aspp2020-python-project/README.md

     - [x] States
     - [x] Transitions
 - [ ] Documentation
+- [x] render.py to print the data in a simple table
+- [ ] Terminal interface

+#### Future features
 - [ ] export.py to present the data in a csv format or similar

-#### Future features
+- [ ] Make rendering customisable
 - [ ] Pretty print classes
 - [ ] Possibility to add character to the recognised orbitals